rockmetoo/creative/README.md

 Creative
 ========

-A generic way to test yourself
+A generic way to learn and teach

 ## Server Requirements